sathomas/jsDataV.is/src/text/ch7/02-graph.md

 <figure>
 <div id='figure2'></div>
-<figcaption>The D3.js force layout provides the information to reposition network graph elements.</figcaption>
+<figcaption>The <span class="smcp">D3</span>.js force layout provides the information to reposition network graph elements.</figcaption>
 </figure>

 ### Step 8: Add Interactivity

-Since D3.js is a JavaScript library, you would expect it to support interactions with the user.
+Since <span class="smcp">D3</span>.js is a JavaScript library, you would expect it to support interactions with the user.
 It does, and to demonstrate we can add a simple interaction to the graph.
 When a user clicks on one of the nodes in the graph, we can emphasize that node and its neighbors.

-Event handlers in D3.js closely resemble those in other JavaScript libraries such as jQuery.
+Event handlers in <span class="smcp">D3</span>.js closely resemble those in other JavaScript libraries such as jQuery.
 We define an event handler using the `on()` method of a selection, as in the following code.

 ``` {.javascript .numberLines}
 nodeSelection.on('click', function(d) {